 "You look as if your head ached.
 If it does, don't mind me.
-I'm not afraid to run home alone, it's so early," answered Rose, observing the flushed cheeks and heavy eyes of her cousin.
+I'm not

 "I think I see myself letting you do it.
 Champagne always makes my headache, but the air will set me up."

 "Why do you drink it, then?" asked Rose, anxiously.